February 22, 2023

 What synergy effects do you see in combining the management position of a research institute with a university professorship?

-The management of a research institute such as the DLR Institute for Software Technology and an associated university professorship are mutually beneficial.
+The management of a research institute such as the DLR Institute of Software Technology and an associated university professorship are mutually beneficial.
 On the one hand, research at a large research organisation like DLR offers opportunities that are not normally available at a university.
 In my field of research, for example, this concerns the development of innovative quality assurance approaches that can be tested in the context of space systems or quantum computing, but also the use of powerful simulators in aviation with high data resolution.
 These possibilities are hardly available at a university.
 However, the findings of non-university research at DLR also provide new impetus for university research, the results of which, especially in the form of new methods, then enrich non-university research.
 One example of this could be test case generation based on AI algorithms, which is being further developed at the university and applied to powerful simulations at DLR in order to efficiently identify safety-critical scenarios, for example.

 In addition, combining the management of a DLR institute with a university professorship is also a good opportunity for cooperation with other colleagues at the university and for joint research projects between DLR and the university.
 Being anchored in university teaching also offers the opportunity to get students interested in our topics at DLR and to integrate them into our projects as employees.